drichards-krtr/krtr-local-website/docs/nrcs-cutover-checklist.md

 9. Review legacy custom alerts so they do not remain unexpectedly active alongside the new alert system.
 Resolve them through the approved cutover controls.
 Then apply current launch-approved Priority Alerts after linked Story/Event destinations are ready.
 Review window, target, and district.
 New alerts occupy Hero space without changing the saved Hero; weather remains separate.
 10. Check the public homepage, migrated URLs/aliases, tag navigation, article media/metadata/feed, calendar list/load-more/filter/popover, Daily expiry, active-alert takeover, and eligible Hero restoration.
 Use **Check CMS Status** for elapsed Web schedules; Ready-to-Active confirmation is staff-triggered, not a cron transition.
 11. Unfreeze editorial work in NRCS only after all relevant acceptance gates pass.
 Retain legacy code and backups; destructive cleanup belongs to Phase 11, not this switch.

+## Post-Cutover Follow-Up

+- Add Alert archiving so expired or obsolete Alerts can be removed from the default working view without deleting delivery receipts or publication history.
+- Support duplicating a useful archived Alert into a new draft as the template workflow.
+- Consider permanent deletion only for never-delivered drafts.
+Delivered Alerts should remain auditable and must not be hard-deleted through normal editorial controls.
+- Replace routine manual publication sends with a reviewed asynchronous transactional-outbox workflow while keeping CMS as the public presentation projection and NRCS as editorial authority.

 ## Stop and Roll Back